 A key risk of the product is the fact that they are typically priced in a similar manner to fixed odds bets, since their value is determined by the probability of an event happening.
 Investors are offered higher returns for lower probability events and lower returns for higher probability events.
 For investors to make a profit from trading they need to ‘beat the odds’ on a regular basis, which a majority of investors do not.

-This factor, along with the short duration of trades, can cause addictive behaviour typically associated with gambling.
+This feature, along with the short duration of trades, can cause addictive behaviour typically associated with gambling.

-From 3 January, 2018 binary options will be regulated in the same way as investment products and will be regulated by the FCA.
+From 3 January 2018, UK firms offering binary options must be authorised by the FCA.
 This means that:

-- firms will be authorised and supervised by the Financial Conduct Authority
+- firms will be supervised by the Financial Conduct Authority

-- any individual complaints will be resolved by the Financial Ombudsman Service
+- individual complaints can be referred to the Financial Ombudsman Service

-- consumers will have access to the Financial Services Compensation Scheme
+- eligible consumers will have access to the Financial Services Compensation Scheme

-Binary options are also regulated as investment products in many other European Union (EU) countries.
-Therefore under EU financial services law, firms which are legally established and authorised in one European Economic Area (EEA) country are entitled to do business in any other EEA country once certain procedural safeguards are met.
-This means that although the FCA does not currently regulate binary options, firms offering binary options trading and operating as financial services firms in other EEA countries, are able to do business in the UK.
+Binary options are also regulated as investment products in other European Union (EU) countries.
+Under EU financial services law, firms which are legally established and authorised in one European Economic Area (EEA) country are entitled to do business in any other EEA country once certain procedural safeguards are met.
+This means that firms offering binary options trading and operating as financial services firms in other EEA countries, are also able to do business in the UK.

 Should you have any concerns or complaints when trading with firms in other EEA countries, you should contact the responsible authority in that jurisdiction.